giparisi/website/README.md

 1. Star the project :-)

-2. Join our community on Slack (mail me @ vincenzo.lomonaco AT unibo.it)
+2. Join our community on Slack: https://continuousai.herokuapp.com/

 3. [Fork the repo on GitHub and clone it locally](https://help.github.com/articles/fork-a-repo/)